zblasingame/EE416/README.md

 Collection of code used for EE416

 ## Line Scan
-Code is found in the files `line_scan/metric.h` & `line_scan/metric.` All algorithms returns the difference between the measured centre and ideal centre (64).
+Code is found in the files `line_scan/metric.h` and `line_scan/metric.` All algorithms returns the difference between the measured centre and ideal centre (64).
 There are currently three algorithms implemented to find the centre of the black line given the data array:

 * Default Approach:
 Uses the notation of the centre of mass of a signal to find the centre.
 The function prototype is